HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 mCODE defines operations that Senders and Receivers use to exchange mCODE information.
 In a "pull" (query-response) architecture, Senders MUST support the requests below for retrieving all resources conforming to a given mCODE Profile, UNLESS they do not support the profile at all (see ["Support All mCODE Profiles"](#support-all-mcode-profiles) below).
 For more details on the conformance requirements for Senders and Receivers, see [Profile Conformance](conformance-profiles.html).

+Note that the requests below may return resources associated with patients who are not [mCODE patients].
+These resources MAY not conform to mCODE profiles.

 * Patient
   * [CancerPatient]\: see [Identifying mCODE Patients](conformance-patients.html) for the options to retrieve all conforming resources
   * [MCODEPatientBundle]\: see [Support the mCODE Bundle](#support-the-mcode-patient-bundle)